mattieuzhai/Fast_Robots_mz375/lab_2.markdown

 ![t5](/Lab2/task5.png)

 #### Limitations
 The limitations of storage are dependent on RAM as well as global variables that we define within our program.
 Generally, if we sample 16 bit values (which are equal to 2 bytes) sampled at 150 hz, that means that in 1 second, we would have 300 bytes of data already and in 5 seconds, we would have collected 1.5 kB worth of data.
 That's not even close to the 384 kB of RAM that we have on the chip, which is good.
+However, we have to account for the fact that we might have multiple variables to collect, and each extra global variable means that we will have less storage space and less time before our RAM fills up.

 ### MEng Task 1
 The first MEng task was to evaluate if the size of the message that we sent and received to and from the board mattered in terms of response time.
 To test this, I first sent a 5 byte message "5byte" 10 times and used the time.time() function to time it in Python.
 I put one before I sent the command and the next one in the notification handler to time how long it took for the Artemis to respond.
 The command I used was the ECHO command since it both received and sent data.
 I did the same with a 120 byte message and then compared the two in a bar graph with error bars.